MicrosoftDocs/OfficeDocs-DeployOffice/office/volume-license-activation/activate-office-by-using-kms.md

 ## Configure KMS host caching

 You can configure whether or not the last used KMS host computer is saved to the cache on the KMS client.
 If the KMS host computer isn't cached, the KMS client queries DNS every time that activation is attempted.
-This means that the priority and weight parameters set for KMS host computers will be honored.
+This means that the priority and weight parameters set for KMS host computers is honored.
 If the KMS host computer is cached, the KMS client won't query DNS.
 Instead, it tries to contact the cached KMS host computer that last activated it successfully.

 To configure KMS host caching, you can use the ospp.vbs script.
 For more information about the ospp.vbs script, see [Tools to manage volume activation of Office](tools-to-manage-volume-activation-of-office.md).